KjellKod/g3log/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-What system, compiler etc was used to run this.
+- What system, compiler etc was used to run this?
-Is something done differently on your setup than what the project specifies?
+- Is something done differently on your setup than what the documentation specifies?
-Have you provided a code snippet that can be tested?
+- Have you provided a code snippet that can be tested?

 **Additional context**
 Add any other context about the problem here.